zendesk/lambda_deployment/README.md

   FOO: bar                    # optional: set some env vars for your Lambda
 ```

-* *file_name* is the key that will be used to store the code archive on S3.
-If the code needs to be uploaded
-as part of the deploy process, the file_name needs to be the path relative to the configuration file
+* *file_name* is the file_name needs to be the path relative to the configuration file.
+It is also used, together with the TAG to generate the S3 key, not that the path, if any will not
+be part of the key.
+So 'dist/lambda.zip' will result in a S3 key such as 'lambda-v3.zip'.
 * *project* must match the function name in the AWS console (the last value in
 the following example):
 ```